telicent-oss/smart-caches-core/docs/security/index.md

 more complex policies, in some cases we have seen the labels be much larger than the data items themselves.

-Also in this model the supplier of user attributes, which are used to determine whether a user satisfies a label expression, and thus can see data is only [Telicent Access][TcAccess].
+Also in this model the supplier of user attributes, which are used to determine whether a user satisfies a label expression, and thus can see data is only [Telicent Access][TcAccess]/[Telicent Auth][TcAuth].
 This provides for a limited range of user attributes without possibility of extension.

 Customers want to express more complex and flexible security policies that take into account a wider array of user